Discrete-time approximation for backward stochastic differential equations driven by $G$-Brownian motion: Numerical scheme

-In this section, some numerical calculations have been carried out to illustrate the high accuracy of our numerical schemes.
-In our numerical experiments, we let $D=3$ and select a appropriate $M$ in the CLT method.
-We also apply cubic spline interpolation to compute spatial non-grid points.
-Set $x_{0}=0,$ the initial time $t_{0}=0$ and terminal time $T=1$.
-In the following tables, $|Y_{0}-Y^{0}|$ denotes the absolute error between the exact and numerical solution for $Y_{t}$ at $(t_{0},x_{0})$.
-We shall denote by "CR" the convergence rate.
+In this part, some numerical experiments have been carried out to illustrate the accuracy of our numerical schemes.
+The first two examples are the case of one-dimensional $G$-Brownian motion, and the third example is the two-dimensional case.
+Set $x_{0}=0,$ $t_{0}=0$, and $T=1$.
+In the following tables, $|Y_{0}-Y^{0}|$ denotes the absolute error between the exact and numerical solution for $Y_{t}$ at $(t_{0},x_{0})$, and CR denotes the convergence rate.

 \begin{example} Consider the following linear $G$-BSDE